owaismujtaba/Tensorflow-GPU2.9.0-on-ubuntu-20.04-LTS/README.md

 To setup a GPU- Supportfor Nvidia and Tensor flow you need these things
 1. You should have nvidia device drivers installed.
-2. Check nvidia-smi it should be working
+2. Check nvidia-smi it should be working.if it is not working dont worry follow the steps
 ![Screenshot from 2022-08-16 13-03-58](https://user-images.githubusercontent.com/45037843/184864535-2db2dbfa-8c9a-4afd-ba42-f268b975215a.png)

 3. You need to downlod CUDA and cuDNN